shenron/colima-hot-reload-issue/README.md

-# issue of NodeJS hot reload with colima
+# NodeJS hot reload issue with colima

 ## build and launch the container
 > ./build-and-start.sh